zenyuk/fc-retrieval/client-js/README.md

 Then in your target app, execute:

 ```
-npm link fc-retrieval-client-js
+npm link fc-retrieval/client-js
 ```

-Now every update you make in the local `fc-retrieval-client-js` are directly imported in your application.
+Now every update you make in the local `fc-retrieval/client-js` are directly imported in your application.

 ### With local package in package.json